 Aircraft are required to adhere to strict noise limits

 The main regulations for the aviation industry are defined on an international level.
 Under the umbrella organization that is the United Nations, the ICAO (International Civil Aviation Organization) deals with the issue of reducing aircraft noise.
-However, airport operators themselves can also ban particularly loud aircraft types.
-Munich Airport does not allow loud aircraft without certificates according to ICAO Annex 16 to take off from or land on its premises.
-For the planned third runway, the same will also apply to aircraft assigned to Chapter 2, and also to marginal Chapter 3 aircraft.
-Other organizations and projects have set similar goals: With its vision for 2020, the EU’s ACARE (Advisory Council for Aviation Research in Europe) is aiming to halve perceptible noise, while the EU’s «Flightpath 2050» project hopes to reduce noise emissions by 65 percent by 2050 taking the year 2000 as its base figure.
+But the airport operator can also regulate this area.
+Munich Airport does not allow loud aircraft without certificates to ICAO Annex 16 to take off from or land on its premises.
+For the planned third runway, the same will also apply to aircraft assigned to Chapter 2, or which only marginally fulfill Chapter 3.
+The EU pursues similar targets: With «Flightpath 2050», it is aiming for a 65 percent reduction in noise emissions by 2050, taking the figures for 2000 as the starting point.

 Night flight regulations at Munich Airport